Summer Beer Tour of Belgium

 Belgium is an amazing country on many levels: Beer, food, history, chocolate, tapestries, lace, cheese and people.
 The focus here, of course, is the beer from this greatest brewing nation in the world.
 What makes Belgian beer so special?
 Taste and variety.
 Belgium produces more than 1200 different beers.
 Not just different, but eventful ones from more than 150 breweries.
 All within a country you can traverse in about three hours.
 Now is your opportunity to experience the magic of Belgium!

-The tour begins in the lobby of our hotel in Oostende and ends at our hotel in Leuven.
-We plan to visit at least 4 brewery locations, and or taprooms, featuring, Trappist Westvleteren, Halve Maan, Brasserie Val De Sambre and Brasserie Caracole.
-Other highlights include, Brussels, Bruges, Leuven, Bastogne and the Bastogne WWII Museum, Memorial Museum Passchendaele 1917, Tyne Cot Cemetery & Visitor Center and the famous ruins of Abbey d’Aulne.
-We will be staying in Bruges, Bastogne and Leuven.
+The tour begins in the lobby of our hotel in Bruges and ends at our hotel in Leuven.
+We plan to visit at least 4 brewery locations, and or taprooms, featuring, Trappist Westvleteren, Halve Maan, Trappist Chimay (New addition to tour) and Brasserie Caracole.
+Other highlights include, Bruges, Leuven, Bastogne and the Bastogne WWII Museum, Memorial Museum Passchendaele 1917, Tyne Cot Cemetery & Visitor Center and the Abbey of Chimay, aka, Abbey de Scourmont.
+We will be staying in Bruges, Mont and Leuven.

 Photos from the Tour